Skip to content

 • Innovation: Many new ideas, such as smart contracts, DeFi, and rollups, began with altcoins.

-• Specialization: Altcoins can target specific uses, like payments, stable value, privacy, or tokenized assets.
+• Specialization: Altcoins can focus on specific uses, like payments, stable value, privacy, or tokenized assets.

-• Upside potential: Coins with smaller markets can change in value quickly, both rising and falling.
+• Upside potential: Coins with smaller markets can change in value quickly, rising or falling fast.

 Key risks